MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ![Solution Explorer with lead-to-opportunity process table](media/bpf-lead-solution-explorer.png)

-To access a default business process flow view, open solution explorer, expand **Entities** > expand the process that you want, such as **Lead To Opportunity Sales Process**, select **Views**, and then select the view that you want.
+To access a default business process flow view, open solution explorer, expand **Tables** > expand the process that you want, such as **Lead To Opportunity Sales Process**, select **Views**, and then select the view that you want.

 Several default views are available that you can view as a chart, such as the **Active Opportunity Sales Process** view.